Indian English literature: Later history

 Among the later writers, the most notable is Salman Rushdie, born in India and now living in the UK.
 Rushdie, with his famous work Midnight's Children (Booker Prize 1981, Booker of Bookers 1992, and Best of the Bookers 2008), ushered in a new trend of writing.
-He used a hybrid language – English generously peppered with Indian terms – to convey a theme that could be seen as representing the vast canvas of India.
-He is usually categorised under the magic realism mode of writing most famously associated with Gabriel García Márquez.
+He used a hybrid language – English generously peppered with Indian terms – to represent India.
+His works are categorised as magic realism.
 Nayantara Sehgal was one of the first female Indian writers in English to receive wide recognition.
 Her fiction deals with India's elite responding to the crisis engendered by political change.
 She was awarded the 1986 Sahitya Akademi Award for English, for her novel, Rich Like Us (1985), by the Sahitya Akademi, India's National Academy of Letters.
 Anita Desai, who was shortlisted for the Booker Prize three times, received a Sahitya Akademi Award in 1978 for her novel Fire on the Mountain and a British Guardian Prize for The Village by the Sea.
 Her daughter Kiran Desai won the 2006 Man Booker Prize for her second novel, The Inheritance of Loss.
 Ruskin Bond received Sahitya Akademi Award for his collection of short stories Our Trees Still Grow in Dehra in 1992.
 He is also the author of a historical novel A Flight of Pigeons, which is based on an episode during the Indian Rebellion of 1857.

 Vikram Seth, author of The Golden Gate (1986) and A Suitable Boy (1994) is a writer who uses a purer English and more realistic themes.
-Being a self-confessed fan of Jane Austen, his attention is on the story, its details and its twists and turns.
 Vikram Seth is notable both as an accomplished novelist and a prolific poet.

 Another writer who has contributed immensely to the Indian English Literature is Amitav Ghosh who is the author of The Circle of Reason (his 1986 debut novel), The Shadow Lines (1988), The Calcutta Chromosome (1995), The Glass Palace (2000), The Hungry Tide (2004), and Sea of Poppies (2008), the first volume of The Ibis trilogy, set in the 1830s, just before the Opium War, which encapsulates the colonial history of the East.
 Ghosh's latest work of fiction is River of Smoke (2011), the second volume of The Ibis trilogy.